 2. Nor do Plaintiffs advance their argument by relying on Plyler v.
-Doe, 457 U.S. 202 (1982), a case they admit addressed the meaning of "within [a State's] jurisdiction," as used in the

-Equal Protection Clause.
-Mem. at 8 n.6 (alteration by Plaintiffs).
+Doe, 457 U.S. 202 (1982), a case they admit "involved the threshold question of which persons fall 'within [the United States's] jurisdiction' for purposes of the Fourteenth Amendment's Equal Protection Clause."
+New Jersey Mem. at 11 (quoting U.S. Const. amend.
+XIV, § 1).
 But the phrase "within its jurisdiction" in the Equal Protection Clause, which focuses on a person's geographic location, differs from the phrase "subject to the jurisdiction thereof" in the Citizenship Clause, which focuses on an individual's personal subjection or allegiance to the United States.
 As Supreme Court cases illustrate, a person may fall outside the scope of the Citizenship Clause even if the person or his parents falls within the scope of the Equal Protection Clause.
 For example, certain children of members of Indian tribes lack a constitutional right to U.S. citizenship by birth, see Elk, 112 U.S. at 102, but Indians are entitled to the equal protection of the laws, see United States v.
 Antelope, 430 U.S. 641, 647-650 (1977).
-Children of foreign diplomats also are not entitled to birthright citizenship, see Wong Kim Ark, 169 U.S. at 682, but Plaintiffs offer no authority suggesting such individuals are not subject to the Equal Protection Clause.
+Children of foreign diplomats also are not entitled to birthright citizenship, see Wong Kim Ark, 169 U.S. at 682, but Plaintiffs do not offer any authority suggesting such individuals are not subject to the Equal Protection Clause.

-Plaintiffs also invoke the "common law rule of 'jus soli."
-Mem. at 3-4.
+Plaintiffs also invoke the "common law view known as 'jus soli," i.e., that "citizenship is acquired by birth within the sovereign's territory."
+Doe Mem. at 7-8; see also New Jersey Mem. at 12.
 But the Supreme Court "has long cautioned that the English common law 'is not to be taken in all respects to be that of America."
 NYSRPA v.
 Bruen, 597 U.S. 1, 39 (2022) (citation omitted).
-That admonition holds force here.
+And that admonition holds particular force here.
 Cf. United States v.
 Rahimi, 602 U.S. 680, 722 & n.3 (2024) (Kavanaugh, J., concurring).
 The English jus soli tradition was premised on an unalterable allegiance to the King (which was conferred via birth on his soil).
 But this nation was founded on breaking from that idea, and grounded citizenship in the social contract, premised on mutual consent between person and polity.
 See, e.g., Cong.
 Globe, 40th Cong., 2nd Sess.
 868 (1868) (statement of Rep. Woodward) (calling the British tradition an "indefensible feudal doctrine of indefeasible allegiance"); id. at 967 (statement of Rep. Bailey) (calling it a "slavish" doctrine); id. at 1130-31 (statement of Rep. Woodbridge) (saying it conflicts with "every principle of justice and of sound public law" animating America and its independent identity).